Find out how to safely and legally dispose of used or unwanted agricultural chemicals (agrichemicals) and view a list of banned agrichemicals.

 The prohibition is the outcome of a formal reassessment of the chemical by the Environmental Risk Management Authority, as empowered under HSNO.

-It required all unused and partially-used stock of Endosulfan must be disposed of by 17 January 2010.
+It required all unused and partially-used stock of Endosulfan to be disposed of by 17 January 2010.

-The guideline Working safely with chemicals and fuel on farms helps farmers comply with the health, safety and environmental regulations for chemicals and fuels.
+The guideline for working safely with chemicals and fuel on farms helps farmers comply with the health, safety, and environmental regulations for chemicals and fuels.